-- 1. The council will work in partnership with the Universities to support the sustainable redevelopment and expansion of the University campuses; deliver appropriate accommodation for students; and develop closer links between the Universities and local communities through sharing facilities and developing local opportunities for training and learning. - 2.
+- 1. The council will work in partnership with the Universities to support the sustainable redevelopment and expansion of the University campuses avoiding adverse impact upon the setting of the South Downs National Park; deliver appropriate accommodation for students; and develop closer links between the Universities and local communities through sharing facilities and developing local opportunities for training and learning. - 2.
 Promoting and investing in improved bus, cycling and pedestrian routes along Lewes Road from The Level to the Universities in partnership with public transport operators in order to achieve a modal shift and thereby help reduce the impact of traffic and ensure that new development does not negatively impact on the air quality of the area. - 3.
-Encouraging the development of housing, employment floorspace and community facilities to increase opportunities for and to meet the needs of local communities. - 4.
+Encouraging the development of housing, employment floorspace and community facilities to increase employment opportunities for and to meet other needs of local communities. - 4.
 Securing improvements to the public realm and townscape, including greening the route, through the adoption of comprehensive design guidance that will inform future planning decisions and investment in the area and encourage more efficient use of underused sites (see CP12 Urban Design).

-40 Academic Corridor: Concentration of three major higher and further education institutions (the Universities of Brighton and Sussex and City College) along the A27/A270 axis in the Brighton area, which together provide enhanced facilities for high-technology and knowledge-based businesses.
+49 Academic Corridor: Concentration of three major higher and further education institutions (the Universities of Brighton and Sussex and City College) along the A27/A270 axis in the Brighton area, which together provide enhanced facilities for high-technology and knowledge-based businesses.

-- 5. Supporting and enhancing the district shopping centre by securing improved pedestrian links along and across the Lewes Road together with environmental and physical enhancements including high quality shopfronts. - 6.
-Securing improvements in community safety, landscaping, air quality, open space, interconnected green infrastructure and biodiversity. - 7.
-To ensure improvements to local air quality through implementation of the council's Air Quality Action Plan and ensure new developments do not increase the number of people exposed to poor air quality. - B. Provision will be made for the following amounts of additional development to be provided by 2030.
+- 5. Supporting and enhancing the district shopping centre by securing improved pedestrian links along and across the Lewes Road together with environmental and physical enhancements including high quality accessible shopfronts. - 6.
+Securing improvements in community safety, landscaping, open space, interconnected green infrastructure and biodiversity. - 7.
+To ensure improvements to local air quality through implementation of the council's Air Quality Action Plan and ensure new developments do not increase the number of people exposed to poor air quality or traffic noise. - 8.
+Development within this area will be encouraged to consider low and zero carbon decentralised energy and in particular heat networks and to either connect where a suitable system is in place (or would be at the time of construction) or design systems so that they are compatible with future connection to a network. - 9.
+The city council will work with East Sussex County Council, the Highways Agency, neighbouring authorities and developers to identify measures to improve the performance of the Falmer Interchange trunk road junction. - B. Provision will be made for the following amounts of additional development to be provided by 2030.
 Provision will be made through strategic site allocations (below) and through allocations made in the City Plan Part 2 for:

-885 residential units;
+810 residential units;

-15,600 sqm employment floorspace including an Innovation Centre;
+15,600 sq m employment floorspace including an Innovation Centre;